iamloganwalsh/RSP/Novice/ADM.md

 4. If the assumption violates the truth, the hypothesis must be correct.

 ## Insertion Sort
-Left: Unsorted<br>
+Left: Sorted<br>
-Right: Sorted
+Right: Unsorted

-Insertion sort builds the sorted list one element at a time by taking a new value and inserting it into its correct position among the already sorted elements.
+Insertion sort builds the sorted list one element at a time by taking the first value in the unsorted region and iteratively swapping with values in the sorted region until it finds its correct place to maintain the sorted property of the sorted region.

-For each element in the unsorted portion, swap with the new value until it fits into the correct position.

-Time Complexity: O(n^2).<br>
+Time Complexity: O(n^2)<br>
-Space Complexity: O(n).
+- Best Case: O(n) if already sorted.
+Auxillary Space: O(1)<br>
+Inplace: True

 # Ch 2 - Algorithm Analysis